metauni/metauni.github.io/index.md

 ## metauni Day

 We meet once a week for seminars.
 To join put yourself in the `General` voice channel in the TRS Discord, enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.
-The 6-1-2022 sessions will use *Roblox voice-chat* as a trial, see the [instructions](https://metauni.org/posts/instructions/instructions).

 **Dwarf block**: